Average Weather in Totutla Mexico

 Totutla is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

 The time of year with warmer water lasts for 4.5 months, from June 1 to October 18, with an average temperature above 82°F. The day of the year with the warmest water is August 20, with an average temperature of 85°F.

 The time of year with cooler water lasts for 3.0 months, from December 24 to March 25, with an average temperature below 75°F. The day of the year with the coolest water is February 6, with an average temperature of 73°F.

 Best Time of Year to Visit

 To characterize how pleasant the weather is in Totutla throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Totutla for general outdoor tourist activities is from mid March to late May, with a peak score in the third week of April.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Totutla for hot-weather activities is from early April to late May, with a peak score in the second week of May.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Totutla for hot-weather activities is from early April to late May, with a peak score in the first week of May.